ArctosDB/documentation-wiki/_documentation/collection.markdown

 ### institution_acronym

-Legacy column, used to group collections in UI and serves as a VPD partition for managing containers.
+Used to group collections in UI, and serves as a VPD partition for managing containers.

 ### institution